MadeSuryawan/backend/docs/QUICKSTART.md

 curl http://localhost:8000/items/1
 ```

-The response will be served instantly from Redis, and you will **not** see the "Fetching item..." message in the logs.
+The response will be served instantly from the cache (Redis or in-memory), and you will **not** see the "Fetching item..." message in the logs.

 ### Step 3: Check Cache Statistics